-New Zealand father on the run since 2021 killed by police, authorities say
+Fugitive New Zealand father Tom Phillips killed by police, authorities say

-Man who absconded with his three children amid custody dispute was shot dead after firing on police, authorities say.
+Man who absconded with his three children in 2021 shot dead after firing on police, authorities say.

 A New Zealand father who absconded with his three children after a dispute with his ex-partner nearly four years ago has been killed by police, authorities have said.